The Fort Benning Directorate of Emergency Services (DES) is undergoing changes in the Visitor Center Operations.

 The second change DES has implemented is opening a second Visitor Control Center at the Harmony Church (8th Division Road) Access Control Point.
 This Visitor Control Center is focused primarily on the vetting of contractors and oversized commercial vehicles (over 5 tons).
 The hours of operation are 6:00am to 2:00pm, Monday through Friday.
 All visitors to Fort Benning will be able to use this Visitor Center when open, if needed.
 The Harmony Church Visitor Center will be REQUIRED for contractors accessing Fort Benning that don’t have a CAC, AIE Card or AIE pass.
 If a contractor without a valid AIE pass or card attempts to use the temporary Visitor Center on I-185 they will not be issued a pass and directed to the Harmony Church Visitor Center for vetting.
 When the Harmony Church Visitor Control Center is closed and a contractor without one of the above credentials attempts to gain access at the temporary Visitor Center on I-185, they will be issued a one day pass to grant you access and directed to the Harmony Church Visitor Center on the next date it is open.

-Effective immediately, driver licenses and identification cards from the states of *Minnesota, Missouri, *Washington and the territory of American Samoa do not comply with the REAL ID Act and can no longer be used as the sole source for access to Fort Benning.
+Effective immediately, driver licenses and identification cards from the states of Kentucky, Maine, *Minnesota, Missouri, Montana, Pennsylvania, South Carolina, *Washington, and the territory of American Samoa do not comply with the REAL ID Act and can no longer be used as the sole source for access to Fort Benning.
 New Mexico received an extension, so driver’s licenses and ID cards from the state are acceptable for access to Fort Benning.

 *Enhanced driver licenses from Minnesota and Washington are compliant.